choria-legacy/marionette-collective/website/deploy/middleware/activemq_keystores.md

 On your ActiveMQ server:

 * Locate the ssldir by running `sudo puppet agent --configprint ssldir`.
-* Copy the following files to your working directory, making sure to give unique names to the cert and private key:
+* Copy the following files to a working directory, making sure to give unique names to the cert and private key:
     * `<ssldir>/certs/ca.pem`
     * `<ssldir>/certs/<node name>.pem`
     * `<ssldir>/private_keys/<node name>.pem`